Duncan Thompson: Continued playing career

 After returning to Australia in 1919 Thompson joined the Commonwealth Bank and re-commenced his football career.
-He made the 1919 tour of New Zealand in the first Australian full Test representative side to cross the Tasman.
+He was selected to go on the 1919 Kangaroo tour of New Zealand, the first Australian full Test representative side to cross the Tasman.
 With the world still recovering from World War I and in the midst of the deadly Spanish flu pandemic, the side could only find passage to New Zealand on a cockroach and rat-infested cargo ship out of Newcastle harbour.
 Half-way across the Tasman, bites from the ship-bred vermin led to Thompson and "Chook" Fraser falling victim to blood-poisoned legs.

+During the 1920 Great Britain Lions tour Thompson was selected to play for Australia in the halves in the 2ng and 3rd Ashes Test matches in Sydney.

 Thompson won premierships with Norths in 1921 and along with other North Sydney stars Harold Horder and Cec Blinkhorn he was selected to go on the 1921–22 Kangaroo tour of Great Britain, playing in all three Tests and twenty-three tour matches, topping 100 points on the overall tour with 49 goals.
 He also took Norths to victory in the 1922 NSWRFL season's premiership final, captaining the side.

 Thompson's departure from Sydney was bitter following a suspension on a kicking charge which he steadfastly denied.
 Returning to Queensland, he captained the Toowoomba team in 1924 and 1925, alongside Herb Steinohrt and Tom Gorman.
 This renowned Toowoomba side beat all comers, including Sydney premiers Souths, Brisbane, Ipswich and visiting representative sides, including New South Wales, Victoria, Great Britain and New Zealand.
 His international representative career closed in 1924 with two Test appearances in the Ashes series against the touring British Lions.

 Post playing and WWII

+A Toowoomba champion tennis player and Queensland state tennis representative, Thompson played in the 1931 Australian Championships – Men's doubles and in the men's doubles at the 1931 New South Wales Open.
+He was also an accomplished cricketer, fine golfer and lawn bowler.
 He served again for his country in the AIF in World War II as an amenities officer at Townsville and in Papua New Guinea.

-He served as an administrator for the Queensland Rugby League and also coached the Toowoomba Clydesdales to six victories in the Bulimba Cup in the 1950s.
+Thompson served as an administrator for the Queensland Rugby League and also coached the Toowoomba Clydesdales to six victories in the Bulimba Cup in the 1950s.
+During the 1950 and 1954 Great Britain Lions tours Hall was coach of the Toowoomba side that hosted matches against Great Britain.
 He was a state and national selector in the 1950s and 1960s.

-A Toowoomba champion tennis player and Queensland state tennis representative, Thompson played in the men's doubles at the 1931 New South Wales Open.
-He was also an accomplished cricketer, fine golfer and lawn bowler.

-His brother Colin Thompson also played representative rugby league for Queensland in the 1920s.

 Thompson died in Auchenflower, Queensland on 17 May 1980.